Is the Bible true?

 Well, how could you prove that there was a great fire in London in 1666?
 Or that Napoleon Bonaparte was defeated at the Battle of Waterloo?
 Or that it was Michelangelo who painted the Sistine Chapel?

-How can you even prove that news you read or heard today is true?
+How can you even prove that news items you read or heard about today are true?

 The fact is, we can't prove that one-off events down through history happened at all.
 Maybe the person who told us about the events was mistaken.
 Maybe he or she was inaccurate, or was hallucinating, or didn't have all the facts, or was simply a liar.

 Even if we are eyewitnesses to something, it is difficult to prove to others that the information we are telling them is exactly the way it happened.
 The world's law courts and jails throb with stories of guilty people being acquitted and innocent people being convicted because one side was more persuasive than the other (and persuasive doesn't mean accurate).
-Sometimes the courts convict people wrongly (such as Australian beauty consultant Schapelle Corby in Indonesia), and sometimes the penalty is death.
+Sometimes the courts convict people wrongly, and sometimes the penalty is death.

 We take things on trust